 - 1 cup Granulated Sugar

 - 1/2 cup Nutella

 - 3/4 c Semi Sweet Chocolate Chips

 - 3 tbsp Powdered Sugar

 - Preheat oven to 350F and line a baking sheet with parchment paper - set aside.

-- In a medium bowl sift together the flour, cinnamon, baking powder, baking soda and salt.
+- In a medium bowl sift together the flour, cocoa powder, cinnamon, baking powder, baking soda and salt.
 Set aside.

 - In stand mixer (or using hand held mixer) beat eggs until frothy (about 1 minute).

 - Add sugar and continue to beat on medium speed for 2 minutes.
+Add vanilla and mix.
 Stir in Nutella until combined.

 - Slowly add dry ingredients to the wet and mix well.
 Add chocolate chips and stir to combine.

 - Divide dough into 2 logs onto your prepared baking sheet, using wet hands to help shape the dough.
 You want them to be about 1/2" thick and 13" long.

 - Bake for 20 minutes, remove from oven and let cool for 5 minutes before slicing with serrated knife to cut logs into 1/2" slices.
 Arrange face down on baking sheet and bake for 10 minutes.